What Is a Daily Field Log?

 BuildLog captures field logs by voice, photos, and text — even offline.
 AI-assisted analysis can flag potential safety concerns, issues can be assigned to team members for follow-up, and professional PDF/CSV exports keep your records organized and audit-ready.

 A daily field log is one of the most important documents on any job site.
 It protects your team, keeps the office informed, and creates a permanent record of what happened every day.
 Whether you use paper, a spreadsheet, or a dedicated app — the important thing is that your team logs consistently, accurately, and completely.
+For a step-by-step guide on what to include in each entry, see how to write a construction daily report.